Invoices-Manager/Invoices-Manager-Windows/README.md

 ## v1.1.3.3
 - The program now has an icon/logo
+- The date of the exhibition is now by default today's date instead of nothing

 ## v1.1.3.2
 - Now you can sort the date (from new to old or old to new)